 Any advice for brides-to-be?

 Don’t be put off by how big the task before you is.
 As long as you have your vision you can make it happen.
 We did everything ourselves and found the challenge of finding out the smallest details so rewarding.
-Just ask questions people will always help you out.
+Just ask, people will always help you out.

-What part of planning the weding drove you to tears?
+What part of planning the wedding drove you to tears?

 Nearly not being able to hire a tipi for the weekend we had booked.
 The weather is generally so unpredictable in the UK that weddings push further and further into the end of summer.
 The first weekend of September being the most popular one of all.
-Schools have gone back and the weather has been sunny for the last 4 years in a row.
-This ment that it was hugely popular.
-When I managed to find a tipi company I booked out his last 2 tipi’s.
+Schools have gone back and the weather has been sunny for the last four years in a row.
+This meant that it was hugely popular.
+When I managed to find a tipi company I booked out his last two tipis.
 We couldn’t have done Wedstock in a marquee.
-It just wouldn’t work.
+It just wouldn’t have worked.